alan-turing-institute/data-safe-haven/docs/policies/security/software_package_approval_policy.md

 - For each supported programming language, three package lists will be maintained:
   - an allowlist of packages that are available from the package mirrors deployed in Tier 3 secure environments
-  - a core list of broadly useful packages from the allowlist that are included in the DSVM image
+  - a core list of broadly useful packages from the allowlist that are included in the SRD image
   - where applicable, a denylist of packages (with specific version numbers) that have been specifically rejected due to known security vulnerabilities or other issues.
 - Users may request to add packages to the allowlist via the {ref}`procedure described below <policy_software_package_review_procedure>`.
   In the interests of improving researcher productivity the aim will be to accommodate such requests, provided there are no outweighing security concerns associated with the package or its dependencies.